dbarzin/deming/docs/delegation.md

 - Search the list of measurements
 - Filter measurements by domain, scope, attribute or period.
-- sort the list by each column
+- Sort the list by each column
-- select a measurement to perform
+- Select a measurement to perform

 ### Performing an measurement